 I took my hobart 210mvp to a friends house to weld some strips on his custom made garage doors.

 Its nice to have portable welding equipment...whether to do a favor for a friend, or to make a quick buck.

 Stick welding is a bit more versatile in what thickness you can weld as well as material type but 115 volt gasless flux core is also an option and NR211 wire works great for welding over galvanized coatings.

 I can’t stress this enough.
 The wrong polarity will make you think something is wrong with your welder or that your wire is no good.

-Most , almost all self shielded flux core wire requires DCEN polarity.
+Most , or nearly all self shielded flux core wires requires DCEN polarity.

 Since bare wire requires DCEP, there is a good chance that your 115 volt mig welder is not on the correct polarity for using gasless flux cored wire.